ga-curriculum/ejs/fundamentals/README.md

 <img src="./assets/template-engine.png" width="100%" alt="tktk hunter">

-We define HTML in the EJS syntax and specify how and where data will go on the page.
-Then, the template engine combines these data and generates the final HTML page.
+In EJS syntax, we define static HTML and also specify how and where data will go on the page.
+Then, the template engine combines these two elements and generates the final HTML page.
 So, EJS takes your data and inserts it into the web page according to how you’ve defined the template.

 ## Installing EJS